KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-05-27-jetty-setup.md

 Note that this URL does not contain the `root` directory.

 Also note that you can link between web apps, just like you can link between web pages- because that's what these are!

+# More Info

+- [This Stack Overflow answer](https://stackoverflow.com/a/51429767/873165) helped me understand the difference between `jetty-home` and `jetty-base`.